LuizGsa21/p4-linux-server-configuration/README.md

 - located in `/home/luiz/programming-tutorials`.
 - contains post-receive hook

-When the bare repo receives a push containing the master branch, the post-receive hook will move all project files to `/var/www/programming-tutorials`, run `~/scripts/setup.sh` then restart apache gracefully.
+When the bare repo receives a push containing the production branch, the post-receive hook will move all project files to `/var/www/programming-tutorials`, run `~/scripts/setup.sh` then restart apache gracefully.

 `~/scripts/setup.sh` does the following: